Lining, Underlining and Interlining Explained! How to Add Structure + Warmth to Your Sewing Projects

 - Quilt batting in cotton, bamboo, and wool blends makes a lovely and warm interlining for cozy winter coats.
 And best of all, they will biodegrade over time!

 - Performance interlinings like Thinsulate can also add a great degree of warmth and are typically used in ready to wear.
-However, they are typically made from virgin polyester and nylon; for a more sustainable option, we recommend our recycled poly and wool interlining!
+However, they are typically made from virgin polyester and nylon; for a more sustainable option, we recommend our recycled silk and wool interlining!

 Want to learn more about how to interline for warmth?
 Visit this helpful blog post on how to interline a coat from our sister brand Closet Core Patterns!